 Lakota Fire Coneflower

-Lakota Fire Coneflower (Echinacea 'Lakota Fire')
+Lakota Fire Coneflower (Echinacea hybrid 'Lakota Fire')

 Distinctive Features